madrus/mdocs/docs/engine/technicalities.md

   - fontawesome_markdown
 ```

-In my case, this appeared not enough.
-I have had to add the link to the Font Awesome stylesheet inside the `main.html` of my custom theme:
+In my case, this appeared to be not enough.
+I had to add the link to the Font Awesome stylesheet inside the `main.html` of my custom theme:

 ``` html
 {% extends "base.html" %}